paramulator/RepData_PeerAssessment1/PA1_template.md

 impData$steps[is.na(impData$steps)] <- impData$meanSteps[is.na(impData$steps)]
 ```

-Replace NAs step counts with imputed values.
-Plot the distribution of daily step totals
+Summarize the post-imputation data by day and plot the distribution of daily step totals.
-using the impute-adjusted data.

 ```r